liamoconnor87/local_directory/README.md

 --------
 - All images were created by the developer.

-Acknowledgements
+Acknowledgments
 --------------------------
-- I took inspiration from the current problems local businesses are under, durring the global pandemic.
+- I took inspiration from the current problems local businesses are under, during the global pandemic.
 - I received mentorship on this project from Antonio Rodriguez.